Local health trusts and UCLan are working in partnership to deliver a national programme to expand the healthcare workforce

 UCLan’s Dr Nigel Harrison, Executive Dean of the Faculty of Health and Wellbeing, said: “We are delighted to be working collaboratively with three of our partner NHS Trusts to deliver this two-year foundation degree.
 This programme will provide students with the knowledge, skills and values to undertake the new role of nursing associate.

 “At UCLan we have a long history of collaborating with our partner NHS Trusts and providing programmes in nursing, midwifery and allied health professions and this new course will complement the undergraduate and postgraduate programmes that we offer within the University.”

 Around 1,000 nursing associates have been created nationally.
-The Lancashire and South Cumbria Partnership, which is part of the Health Education England Fast Follower pilot, will also support two healthcare staff to undertake a professional doctorate in health to evaluate the new initiative and the experiences of all stakeholders involved.
+The Lancashire and South Cumbria Partnership, which is part of the NHS England Fast Follower pilot, will also support two healthcare staff to undertake a professional doctorate in health to evaluate the new initiative and the experiences of all stakeholders involved.

 Rachael Mitchell, Associate Director of the Quality Academy (Education, Training and Professional Development) at Lancashire Care NHS Foundation Trust, said: “We are delighted to be part of the pilot and commitment to building a workforce that meets the changing needs of the people we care for.
 The benefits of the role are immense providing additional support for registered nurses to be released to provide more advanced tasks.
 The role additionally presents exciting opportunities for those staff wishing to progress their careers.”

 Simone Anderton, Deputy Director of Nursing and Quality at Blackpool Teaching Hospitals NHS Foundation Trust, commented: “We are excited to be involved in this pioneering work in developing new roles and see this as a real opportunity to invest in and develop our workforce in line with new health and social care partnership models of care aligned to Vanguard.”